a2stuff/a2d/res/notes/testplan.md

 * Start DeskTop with a hard disk and a 5.25" floppy mounted.
 Remove the floppy, and double-click the floppy icon, and dismiss the "The volume cannot be found." dialog.
 Verify that the floppy icon disappears, and that no additional icons are added.

-* Open a folder with no items.
-Verify window header says "0 Items"
-* Open a folder with only one item.
-Verify window header says "1 Item"
-* Open a folder with two or more items.
-Verify window header says "2 Items"
-* Open a folder with no items.
-File > New Folder.
-Enter a name.
-Verify that the window header says "1 Item"
-* Open a folder with only one item.
-File > New Folder.
-Enter a name.
-Verify that the window header says "2 Items"

-* Open window for an otherwise empty RAMDisk volume.
-Note the "K in disk" and "K free" values in the header.
-File > New Folder.
-Enter a name.
-Verify that the "K in disk" increases by 0 or 1, and that the "K free" decreases by 0 or 1.
-File > New Folder.
-Enter another name.
-Verify that the "K in disk" increases by 0 or 1, and that the "K free" decreases by 0 or 1.
-* Open two windows for different volumes.
-Note the "items", "K in disk" and "K free" values in the header of the second window.
-File > New Folder.
-Enter a name.
-Verify that the "items" value increases by one, and "K in disk" increases by 0 or 1, and that the "K free" decreases by 0 or 1.

-* Launch DeskTop.
-Open a window for a removable disk.
-Quit DeskTop.
-Remove the disk.
-Restart DeskTop.
-Open a different volume's window.
-Close it.
-Open it again.
-Verify that items in the File menu needing a window (New Folder, Close, etc) are correctly enabled.

 * Launch DeskTop.
 Open a window for a removable disk.
 Quit DeskTop.
 Remove the disk.
 Restart DeskTop.
 Verify that 8 windows can be opened, and no render glitches occur.